Nonalcoholic fatty liver disease

 Some evidence suggests vitamin E supplements may be helpful for people with liver damage caused by nonalcoholic fatty liver disease.
 But vitamin E has been linked with increased risk of death and, in men, an increased risk of prostate cancer.

 Coffee.
 In studies of people with nonalcoholic fatty liver disease, those who reported drinking two or more cups of coffee a day had less liver damage than those who drank little or no coffee.
 It's not yet clear how coffee may influence liver damage, but findings suggest it may contain certain compounds that may play a role in fighting inflammation.

 If you already drink coffee, these results may make you feel better about your morning cup of coffee.
 But if you don't already drink coffee, this probably isn't a good reason to start.
 Discuss the potential benefits of coffee with your doctor.

 Preparing for an appointment

-Start by making an appointment with your family doctor or a general practitioner if you have signs and symptoms that worry you.
+Start by making an appointment with your family doctor or primary doctor if you have signs and symptoms that worry you.
 If your doctor suspects you may have a liver problem, such as nonalcoholic fatty liver disease, you may be referred to a doctor who specializes in the liver (hepatologist).

 What you can do